Whisky and honey ice-cream – Antarctic style

 I know Big D put more whisky in his version of whisky & honey ice cream, but in my experience 4 tablespoons of whisky is too much.
 I’ve never had a successful freeze with more than 2-3 tablespoons.

-2. ben darling Avatar
+2. ben darling says:

 Even though I skiied in the banana belt of Nebraska in late Feb, Great effort on the part of icecream lovers across the frost( we see it on the outside of our freezers in August N(orthern Hemispere)H

-3. Viki Avatar
+3. Viki says:

 Stay infmrotaive, San Diego, yeah boy!

-4. […] time readers of Triple Motion will know that Whisky & Honey is one of our favorite flavors, ever since we first cranked it amongst the windswept standing stones of Callanish on the remote […]
+[…] time readers of Triple Motion will know that Whisky & Honey is one of our favorite flavors, ever since we first cranked it amongst the windswept standing stones of Callanish on the remote […]

 Leave a Reply